 Phase one was to watch a series of training videos for PowerMill & FeatureCAM that taught us how to use the tools.
 We learned the typical workflow of a CAM software including setting up the stock, defining the toolpaths, and exporting G-Code.

 My colleague Alex and I both had manufacturing experience prior to this so this was not completely new to us.
 In addition to the basics, these training videos started diving into new and powerful tools that were unique to the software we were learning.
 It ranged from the different tiers of PowerMill & FeatureCAM, including Standard, Premium, and Ultimate.

 Once we finished these videos, we had our second obstacle: to take what we learned and answer a series of questions about what the tools were capable of and how to access each feature.

 With PowerMill, you have a huge selection of toolpaths as well as a vast amount of toolpath control (including toolpath editing).
-You even have the ability to setup programming with customizable templates and macros to reduce redundant tasks.
+You even have the ability to setup programming with customizable templates and macros.
+It helps reduce redundant tasks.
 These are just some of the differentiators for PowerMill.

 Next, FeatureCAM gives you the power to automate.
 With the click of a button, you can create dozens of different toolpaths that automatically select the correct tool, feeds & speeds, and step-downs to machine your part; all processed within seconds.
 Cutting down the time it takes a programmer to create toolpaths from 20-30 minutes to a matter of seconds.
 Not to mention avoiding the human errors that can occur while creating toolpaths for each procedure.